xnvme/xnvme/docs/tools/homi/index.md

 **homi**, Host-Orchestrated Multi-path I/O, opens a set of NVMe devices and holds them open until it is told to stop.
 It does no I/O of its own.

-Its purpose is to provide the long-lived **primary** process for {ref}`sec-backends-upcie-mproc`.
-The primary owns the DMA hugepages and the controller hardware state, and it must outlive every secondary attached to it.
+Its purpose is to provide the long-lived **server** process for {ref}`sec-backends-upcie-mproc`.
+The server owns the DMA hugepages and the controller hardware state, and it must outlive every client attached to it.
-Running **homi** puts that responsibility in a process of its own, so the processes actually doing I/O can come and go freely as secondaries.
+Running **homi** puts that responsibility in a process of its own, so the processes actually doing I/O can come and go freely as clients.

 {ref}`sec-backends-upcie-mproc` is only available for the {ref}`sec-backends-upcie` backend and its GPU variants, and for the